MJKSabit/microservice-for-beginners/0-auth/README.md

 ## NGINX

 Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 It is highly scalable, performant and widely used as application gateway.
 According to [one of the blogs](https://blog.nginx.org/blog/testing-the-performance-of-nginx-and-nginx-plus-web-servers) on performace testing, one nginx instance can handle more than *500,000 requests per second* for a typical response (1-10kB) in 8-16 core CPU.
+To get a quick overview of NGINX, take a look at the [video by TechWorld with Nana](https://youtu.be/iInUBOVeBCc).

 In today's blog our main goal will be to use NGINX as application gatway with authentication support for a simple microservice application.
-It will be consisting two different deployment -
+It will be consisting two different parts of deployment -

-1. NGINX in docker compose
+1. NGINX in docker compose (covered in this blog)

-2. NGINX with ingress in kubernetes
+2. NGINX with ingress in kubernetes (next part of the blog)

 NGINX uses a `conf` file to configure the web server.
 For the docker compose, we will directly modify the configuration file ourself.
 In case of kubernetes, we just need to add directives in the ingress manifest, and the NGINX ingress controller will be configured automatically.